Overseeding Winter Lawn

 Steps to a Water Efficient Winter Lawn

-WaitWait to overseed until nighttime temperatures are consistently below 55 degrees Fahrenheit, usually mid-October to mid-November.
+WaitWait to overseed until nighttime temperatures are below 55℉.

-Stop FertilizationDo not fertilize 4 - 6 weeks before overseeding.
-This slows the growth of the Bermuda grass.
+Stop FertilizationDo not fertilize 4-6 weeks before overseeding.

-Cut Watering FrequencyTwo weeks before overseeding, cut the watering frequency in half, but DO NOT shut the water off.
+Cut Watering FrequencyTwo weeks prior to overseeding, cut the watering frequency in half but do not shut the water off.

-Smart Controller SettingsChange the smart controller setting to manual for the grass stations.
-Use the establishment setting if your controller has one.
+Smart Controller SettingsChange the smart controller setting to manual for the grass station.

-Prepare the SoilLightly verticut lawn area to allow the seed to contact the soil.
-Only allow blades to cut 1/4 inch into the soil.
-Any deeper will damage Bermuda stolons and rhyzomes.
+Prepare the SoilVerticut the lawn to allow the seed to contact the soil, only allowing blades to cut 1/4 inch into the soil.

-ScalpMow the lawn close to the ground.
-Keep clippings as a top dressing once the seed is spread.
+ScalpMow the lawn close to the ground, keeping clippings as a top dressing once seed is spread.

-Broadcast SeedBroadcast seed in two directions to achieve even coverage.
+Broadcast SeedBroadcast seed in two directions for even coverage.

-Dress SoilCover seed with 1/4 inch of mulch, lawn clippings or steer manure to help retain moisture.
+Dress SoilCover seed with ¼ inch of mulch, lawn clippings or steer manure to retain moisture.

 Information from University of Arizona Karsten Turfgrass Research Center.